| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 values.
 For example:

-This fragment will first create a string consisting of all RCPT
+This fragment will first create a string containing all RCPT

-TO addresses, separated by a comma, and then will match it against
+addresses, separated by commas, and then match it against

 the regular expression on the right hand side.
 Since this expression